-Hand-in tasks should be submitted to the teacher / faculty as specified on the notification of the assessment task.
+Hand-in tasks should be submitted to the teacher/ faculty as specified on the assessment task's notification.
 A student can seek an extension of time to submit the task with supporting documentation.
 An illness / misadventure appeal must be submitted before the extension can be considered.

 If an assessment task is submitted late, and there is no successful illness / misadventure appeal, students will receive a zero for that task.
-(Students must still submit the task to gain necessary feedback and to satisfy the requirements of the course.)
-In this instance, the student and their parents will be advised by the head teacher in writing.
-Should a student feel that this decision is inappropriate; an appeal can be lodged with the school's Assessment Committee.
+Students must still submit the task to gain necessary feedback and satisfy the course requirements.
+In this instance, the student and their parents will be advised by the Head Teacher in writing.
+Should a student feel that this decision is inappropriate, an appeal can be lodged with the school's Assessment Committee.